MinecraftForge/Documentation/docs/concepts/internationalization.md

 !!! warning
     A common issue is having the server localize for clients.
 The server can only localize in its own locale, which does not necessarily match the locale of connected clients.

-    To respect the language settings of clients, the server should have clients localize text in their own locale using `TextComponentTranslation` or other methods preserving the language neutral translation keys.
+    To respect the language settings of clients, the server should have clients localize text in their own locale using `TranslationTextComponent` or other methods preserving the language neutral translation keys.

 ### `net.minecraft.client.resources.I18n` (client only)